• Go to menu

 Scoring

-A touchdown will be awarded when a player places the ball on or over the scoreline prior to being touched.
+A touch down will be awarded when a player places the ball on or over the scoreline prior to being touched.
 A touchdown will be worth one point.
 The Dummy Half is not permitted to score touchdowns.

 Substitution Box